I am thrilled that everyone who purchases my fiber art knows they are getting a unique work of art which can touch their soul.

 I primarily use hand dyed or painted cottons, silks and non wovens but also have a love of Asian fabrics and kimono silks, incorporating these ancient traditional fabrics into my compositions.
 Use of sheers, couching and color values give a sense of depth and texture.
 Slightly curving lines portray gracefulness and circles are often present representing wholeness and creativity.

 You may find my work primarily through online sales through this site and through galleries.
+You may find my CV here.

 Online quilting and sewing classes are offered through Artful Quilting and Sewing